imixs/imixs-cloud/management/cockroachdb/README.md

 # CockroachDB

-In Imixs-Cloud we run the CockraochDB as a DaemonSet which is a similar deployment setup like for [Longhorn](../../doc/LONGHORN.md).
+In Imixs-Cloud we run the CockroachDB as a DaemonSet which is a similar deployment setup like for [Longhorn](../../doc/LONGHORN.md).
 The concept of [Node affinities](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity) and [Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) gives you a fine grained way to define which nodes in your cluster should be part of your CockroachDB.

 You can find general information how to run CockroachDB in a Kuberentes Cluster [here](https://www.cockroachlabs.com/docs/v21.1/kubernetes-performance#running-in-a-daemonset).
 A basic tutorial can be found [here](https://ralph.blog.imixs.com/2021/04/22/cockroachdb-kubernetes/).